 Plus, Shulkey anticipates big benefits for farmers and customers, too.
 “We anticipate being able to put everything up on our portal much faster.
 Authorized users will be able to see the data, look at weight sheets, track down problems and check on production much faster whether they’re in their offices or out in the field.”

 “Thanks to FlexiCapture, we were able to implement business rules in ways we really couldn’t have done otherwise,” Shulkey says.
 “And UFC® was a great company to work with.
 They have great product expertise and they share it in a professional, down-to-earth way.”

-Click the attached link below to read the MMPA testimonial in PDF format:
+Read the MMPA testimonial in PDF format.